 Qumulo has several helpful resources for learning more about VFX and how our file data platform helps speed VFX production pipelines.
 Check out our data sheets on VFX, Animation, Media and Entertainment and learn how we’ve helped companies like FuseFX and Cinesite Studios to bring movies and animation programming to audiences faster!

 Special thanks to Matt Ashton and Kristi Whitman for their contributions to this blog series.
-Stay tuned for Part Two of our VFX 101, which will focus on the rendering process, offering counsel for digital artists when considering the cloud to manage complex, compute-intensive rendering jobs.
+Read part 2 of our VFX 101, which focuses on the rendering process, and offers counsel for digital artists when considering the cloud to manage complex, compute-intensive rendering jobs.